japila-books/spark-sql-internals/docs/expressions/ImperativeAggregate.md

 Used when:

-* `AggregateProcessor` is link:spark-sql-AggregateProcessor.adoc[initialized] (for window aggregate functions)
+* `AggregateProcessor` is spark-sql-AggregateProcessor.md[initialized] (for window aggregate functions)

-* link:spark-sql-AggregationIterator.adoc[AggregationIterator], <<spark-sql-ObjectAggregationIterator.adoc#, ObjectAggregationIterator>>, link:spark-sql-TungstenAggregationIterator.adoc[TungstenAggregationIterator] (for aggregate functions)
+* spark-sql-AggregationIterator.md[AggregationIterator], <<spark-sql-ObjectAggregationIterator.md#, ObjectAggregationIterator>>, spark-sql-TungstenAggregationIterator.md[TungstenAggregationIterator] (for aggregate functions)

 | [[inputAggBufferOffset]] `inputAggBufferOffset`
 |